 She came to Carolina Ballet Theatre in Greenville, SC to join her husband as artistic leadership of Carolina Ballet Theatre.
 After the birth of her daughter Sofia, she trained with her husband to be a founding member of the professional dance company.
 In 2004, she became director of the School of Carolina Ballet Theatre after founder Barbara Selvy retired.
 She continued to dance with the founding members of the company and join them both nationally and internationally on tour.
 After the birth of her second child, Nicolas, Anita delved deeper into choreography such as The Four Paintings of Frida, Afternoon Delight and Mahabutha on CBT.
 During that time she also coordinated and facilitated many of CBT’s arts integration work through Metropolitan Arts Council’s SmartArts program.
 She retired as principal dancer of CBT in 2011, after nearly ten years with the company.

-As co- artistic director of DanceArts Greenville for 14 years, her goal is to provide high-level training in a family friendly environment.
-As a mother of three, Martin, Sofia and Nicolas, that comes from within.
+As co- artistic director of DanceArts Greenville for 17 years, her goal is to provide high-level training in a family friendly environment.
 She continues to guest teach in ballet and contemporary, and choreograph new works at dance schools across the Northeast and Southeast, and to discuss dance education with many of the top directors and teachers in the world.
 She is the lead teacher for DAG’s presence at Stone Academy’s Encore program for the 2nd year.
 This is program brings the art of dance to students in their school.

 As a Presidential Scholar in Arts alumni, Anita served on the Presidential Scholar Alumni Association’s steering committee to build a network and platform for PSA dance alumnus.